-7.1.1: The match lasts two equal periods of 10 minutes.
+- 7.1.1: The match lasts two equal periods of 10 minutes.
 Players are entitled to an interval at half-time.
-The half-time interval must not exceed 5 minutes.

-7.1.2: Allowance is made in either period for all time lost through, e.g. substitution(s), timeouts, and wasting time.
-The allowance for time lost is at the discretion of the referee.

-7.1.3: In the knock-out games of a tournament two further equal periods of 5 minutes each are played if the game is not decided after the regular playing time.
+The half-time interval must not exceed 5 minutes. - 7.1.2: Allowance is made in either period for all time lost through, e.g. substitution(s), timeouts, and wasting time.
+The allowance for time lost is at the discretion of the referee. - 7.1.3: In the knock-out games of a tournament two further equal periods of 5 minutes each are played if the game is not decided after the regular playing time.
+If during regular playing time none of the two teams in a knock-out match was able to kick the ball to reach their respective opponent's goal the extra time is skipped and the game immediately continues by the five alternating penalty kick trials (cf. Section 14).